 Dr. Curiel strongly believes in providing gold-standard, evidence-based treatments (EBTs) for the scope of disorders she has chosen to treat (all of which have symptoms that closely relate and/or require treatments with similar interventions).
 This means that she strives to abide by approaches that research says are the most effective.
 EBTs increase the chances of optimal symptom relief, a successful treatment outcome, a shorter treatment duration, and lower costs over time.
 Dr. Curiel maintains her knowledge of the latest developments in research via literature review and trainings/conferences provided by renowned experts in their respective fields.

 Because many of these conditions are neurobehavioral, where the brain involuntarily "fires" false alarm signals of discomfort, intolerance, or danger, it would be unhelpful to treat symptoms with therapy that emphasizes searching for a hidden cause or larger meaning.
+It is often thought unresolved trauma must have caused the condition, but trauma is actually not related to the condition in most instances (on occasion it is related, but when this is the case it is very clear and not hidden to where it needs to be searched for, linked, and identified).
 Simply exploring or trying to "reason" through symptoms typically causes the individual to remain stuck, particularly if they know their fears are irrational (or that their tics are disruptive) and they are capable of the same methods of logic independently.
-Similarly, traditional play therapy will often not yield the same outcomes as the treatments listed below.
+Furthermore, sometimes finding logic and using rationalization can be forms of compulsions (rumination, reassurance) which make the condition worse.
+Similar to process therapies, traditional play therapy for children will often not yield the same outcomes as the treatments listed below.
 CBT and Exposure Therapies emphasize education on the mechanisms that allow the condition to thrive and changing mental and behavioral responses to the brain's "firings."
 Imaginal and in-vivo exposures are completed in the office and in natural settings to generalize results to real-life settings.
 When games are utilized, they are tailored to precisely target the maladaptive mental and behavioral responses.

-The Cognitive-Behavioral approaches utilized are supported by research as the gold-standard treatments for OCRDs, TDs, and Anxiety Disorders.
+The Cognitive-Behavioral approaches utilized are supported by research as the gold-standard treatments for OCRDs, Tics, and Anxiety Disorders.

 LEVELS OF CARE